Join Our Community of Doers

 Duke CEEB Code: 5156

-Duke will consider the highest scores on each section, regardless of test date, and will create a new composite score by averaging those scores.
-We recommend, but do not require, the optional essay.
+Students must submit at least one full set of scores from a single test date but may also submit scores from subsections taken individually on different test dates.
+Duke will consider the highest scores on each section, regardless of the test date, and will create a new composite score by averaging those scores.
+We do not require the optional essay.

 ENGLISH PROFICIENCY TESTS

 If you are a non-native English speaker or if you are not currently studying in an English-medium curriculum, we recommend but do not require that you take an English proficiency test.
-If you take the test more than once, we will use your highest score, and we do not have any preference among the four tests.
+If you take the test more than once, we will use your highest score, and we do not have any preference among English proficiency tests.

 We require three letters of recommendation for each applicant: one from your school counselor and two from teachers who have taught you in major academic courses (English, mathematics, social studies, sciences, foreign languages), preferably within the last two years of secondary school.